akramsystems/llm-n-class-classifier/README.md

 - **Model Choice**:

     - We could have used a SLM which does dynamic classification, that is trained.
 This could be useful if we wanted to save money on the LLM calls. but the caveat would not be able to add context to our input which is needed to understand the variables if some of the variables are not text based and numbers.

     - An example of this would be available here on hugging face i.e. [Facebooks BART-Large-MNLI](https://huggingface.co/facebook/bart-large-mnli)

+    - the input schema and definition of the features we are passing in might be useful to the model to make a better prediction,

 - **Dataset**:
     - We could have used a larger sample size for our testing but i did this to keep it simple and shuffled the data and randomly sampled 100 rows.
 Now if our possible custom labels are a large number we would need to sample more data relative to the number of labels we have.

 - **Testing**:
     - I didn't include tests with the few shot examples because I wanted to get this PR in, now wew could have sampled some of the data from the dataset and used them as few shot examples if we had an example dataset, specifically sampling atleast M examples for each label.

-    - We use simply accuracy where as we could have used other metrics like F1 score, precision, recall, etc. and output a confusion matrix to accompany the tests.
-    - We are likely to hit rate limits on the LLM calls so we would need to implement a rate limiting mechanism.
+    - We easily hit rate limits on the LLM calls so we would need to implement a rate limiting mechanism.

     - Didn't create unit tests but that is a good idea.
-    - We can encorporate an MLOPs tool like [ClearML](https://clear.ml/) to track the experiments and the results on CI/CD, this way we can have a history of the experiments and the results.

 - **Future Optimization**: